 Photo: @Lauramcblonde

-Also, this is the gateway for tours and excursions to the Tayrona National Park, some pretty epic beaches, and the famous excursions to the archaeological site Ciudad Perdida (Teyuna) located in the Sierra Nevada mountains.
-Be aware of the high temperatures – these places can get extremely hot during the midday.
+Most importantly, it is the gateway for tours and excursions to the Tayrona National Park, some pretty epic beaches, the famous archaeological site Ciudad Perdida (Teyuna) and Minca in the cloud forest.

-If you want to go for a kick-ass motorcycle adventure into the mountains or around the coast, hit up my friends at Adrenaline Addicts (they share the building space with Drop Bear Hostel).
+If you want to go for a kick-ass motorcycle adventure into the mountains or around the coast, hit up my friends at Adrenaline Addicts.

 Backpacking Taganga